 215 E Convent Street

-Dance off some of these calories at the Blue Moon Saloon, where a range of live music is featured Wednesday through Sunday.
-Afterward, head to Mel’s Diner, a classic 24-hour diner recently reopened nearly two years after a kitchen fire.
+Dance off some of that food at the Blue Moon Saloon, where a range of live music is featured Wednesday through Sunday.
+Afterward, head to Mel’s Diner, a classic 24-hour diner.
 Share an order of the wets with cheese — fries swimming in brown gravy topped with cheddar — devour a catfish po’ boy, or red beans and rice, available seven days a week, not just Mondays.
 Breakfast is served around the clock, for anybody ready to start again.

 Barbecue and boudin at Johnson’s Boucaniere

 On your way out of town visit Johnson’s for one of the best meals you’ll have in Cajun Country.
 Open for breakfast on Saturday and brunch on Sunday, this Lafayette institution serves incredible boudin and smoked meats.
 Go simple with a smoked meat plate or try the Parrain Special, a boudin-stuffed grilled cheese.
 No time to sit and eat?
 Stop at the Best Stop in nearby Scott and fill up a cooler with boudin to bring home.